What is a secured credit card and how does it work?

 Unlike secured credit cards, prepaid cards and debit cards may not help you build credit.
 That’s because activity on those accounts usually isn’t reported to credit bureaus, according to the Consumer Financial Protection Bureau.
 Prepaid cards may also lack many of the security features of a credit or debit card.

 A secured credit card is a type of credit card that’s opened with a one-time refundable deposit.
-These cards can be helpful tools for people looking to establish, build or rebuild their credit.
+These cards can be helpful tools for people looking to build their credit.

 Related Content